FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Results Analysis

 \subsection{Few-Shot Learning Analysis}

 Figure~\ref{fig:kshot_analysis} presents the impact of varying support set sizes on gaze prediction performance across six metrics.
 FSDAM demonstrates efficient learning dynamics, with substantial improvements from 1-shot to 5-shot settings.
-Performance gains are most pronounced between 1-shot and 3-shot (e.g., NSS increases from 2.32 to 3.64, CC improves from 0.41 to 0.53), after which the improvements plateau.
-Notably, our 5-shot model achieves performance (CC: 0.58, SIM: 0.43, NSS: 4.09, KL: 1.17) that closely approaches the full-data baseline (CC: 0.60, SIM: 0.43, NSS: 4.10, KL: 1.13), recovering 96.7\% of full-data CC performance and 99.8\% of NSS performance with only five support samples.
-The KL divergence shows consistent reduction from 1.74 to 1.17 as support size increases, indicating improved distribution matching.
-This analysis validates FSDAM's data efficiency: meaningful gaze predictions emerge from minimal supervision, with performance rapidly saturating after 3-5 examples, making our approach practical for real-world deployment where annotated driver attention data is scarce.
+Performance gains are most pronounced between 1-shot and 3-shot (e.g., NSS increases from 2.32 to 3.64, CC improves from 0.41 to 0.53), after which improvements plateau.
+Notably, our 5-shot model achieves performance (CC 0.58, SIM 0.43, NSS 4.09, KL 1.17) that closely approaches the full-data baseline (CC 0.60, SIM 0.43, NSS 4.10, KL 1.13), recovering 96.7\% of full-data CC performance and 99.8\% of NSS performance with only five support samples.
+KL divergence shows a consistent reduction from 1.74 to 1.17 as support size increases, indicating improved distributional alignment between predicted and ground-truth gaze.
+Importantly, the fact that SIM saturates early (SIM 0.43 at 5-shot matches the full-data SIM 0.43) suggests that the model rapidly learns the overall attention shape, while additional shots primarily refine correlation and peak alignment reflected by CC/NSS.
+This trend is consistent with our design goal: training-only vision--language alignment provides a strong semantic prior, and the gaze pathway then sharpens spatial localization as supervision increases.
+Overall, meaningful gaze predictions emerge from minimal supervision, with performance saturating after 3--5 examples.